BCDevOps/openshift-components/apps/taiga/README.md

 * Users attempting to register and subsequently login *must* be ***public*** members of the configured GitHub organization.
 This is not the default membership, so users will need to change this in order to be able to register or login to Taiga.
 * For the project invitation feature, the email of the invitee must match ***exactly*** the email address associated with their GitHub ID

+One more "thing to know" related to security:

 * The file attachments feature generates cryptic/hard to guess links for attachments, but it ***does not restrict access to attachments***.
 For example if a file is attached to an issue in a private Taiga project, a cryptic link would be generated for the attachment but would technically be accessible to anyone who had or could infer the link.
 This is a common approach in some Dropbox-like tools but teams should satisfy themselves that this is appropriate/sufficient for the sensitivity of material they are storing in Taiga.

 ### What is in this repo?